-- 1. The lump sum supplemental compensation payment will be made by the Board no later than August 1 of the school year subsequent to the school year in which the last day of employment was rendered, provided that notification of retirement is given to the Superintendent of Schools on or before December 1 of the school year in which the last day of employment is to be rendered.
+- The lump sum supplemental compensation payment will be made by the Board no later than August 1 of the school year subsequent to the school year in which the last day of employment was rendered, provided that notification of retirement is given to the Superintendent of Schools on or before December 1 of the school year in which the last day of employment is to be rendered.
 In the event that timely notice is not given, the lump sum supplemental compensation payment shall still be due and owing.
-If, however, payment of same presents a fiscal difficulty to the Board, then the Board may delay payment of the supplemental compensation, but in no event may payment be delayed later than August 1 of the year following the August 1 it would have been paid if timely notice had been given. - In the event of the death of an employee who meets the requirements for compensation provided by this Article, the estate of the deceased employee shall be entitled to the above henefits - 3.
-Any employee who is eligible for a disability retirement from either the Teacher's Pension and Annuity Fund or the Public Employees Retirement System and elects to retire prior to the exhaustion of accumulated sick leave shall receive compensation at the applicable rate in accordance with Section D of this Article for all accumulated sick leave based on his/her salary at the time of retirement in a lump sum immediately upon retirement.
+If, however, payment of same presents a fiscal difficulty to the Board, then the Board may delay payment of the supplemental compensation, but in no event may payment be delayed later than August 1 of the year following the August 1 it would have been paid if timely notice had been given. - In the event of the death of an employee who meets the requirements for compensation provided by this Article, the estate of the deceased employee shall be entitled to the above - 3.
+Any employee who is eligible for a disability retirement from either the Teachers' Pension and Annuity Fund or the Public Employees Retirement System and elects to retire prior to the exhaustion of accumulated sick leave shall receive compensation at the applicable rate in accordance with Section D of this Article for all accumulated sick leave based on his/her salary at the time of retirement in a lump sum immediately upon retirement. - 4.
+At the option of the retiring employee, the cash value of supplemental compensation that is due and owing to him/her at the time of retirement may be converted into a credit for the purchase of health benefits during retirement.